 Other services provided for eligible students with disabilities include: adapted physical education, speech and language services, physical and occupational therapy, social/emotional support services, school psychologist services, and school-to career transition planning.
-The student's educational planning team makes determination of the need for these services.
+The student's educational planning team determines the need for these services.